AliveJarvis/memorymatch/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Add a Dark Mode
+about: Add an authentication
 title: ''
 labels: ''
 assignees: ''

 ---

+Add an authentication feature, and add files or data to MongoDB.